-The District shall notify students, who are placed on academic or progress probation for the first time, of the potential loss of CCP.
+The District shall notify students who are placed on academic or progress probation for the first time of the potential loss of CCP.
 This notification is included in the Academic Standing notification email.

 The Financial Aid Office shall notify the students placed on academic or progress probation for a second consecutive term which has resulted in the loss of his/her fee waiver.
-Notifications will be sent to students via their student email 30 days after the end of each primary term that resulted in the student's being placed on probation.
-Guidelines for appeals and deadline dates will be provided on the appeal form indicated in the notification and on the Financial Aid Forms page.
+Notifications will be sent to students via their student email 30 days after the end of each primary term that resulted in the student being placed on probation.
+Guidelines for appeals and deadline dates will be provided on the appeal form indicated in the notification.